-This is also an excellent destination if you want an early season trek into the Sierras.
-Eagle Peak may have too much snow by the start of summer, but Peak 10430 can be typically accessed during this time.
+The mountain is an excellent destination if you want an early season trek into the Sierras.
+Eagle Peak may have too much snow by the start of summer, but Peak 10401 can be typically accessed during this time.

 Take Twin Lakes Road from Bridgeport for about 10 miles.
 Before you see the first of the Twin Lakes, there is a sign for an RV park at the Twin Lakes Resort.
 Park at the north end of the circle beyond the buildings.

 The trailhead for the longer hike starts at the Buckeye Campground, which can be accessed from Twin Lakes Road in Bridgeport off of 395.
 Follow Twin Lakes Road for several miles and watch for the signs for Doc 'N' Al's resort.
 At the turn of there is sign heading to Buckeye Campground.
 The road soon turns into dirt, but can easily be driven by a 2WD.
 Most of the dirt section gets a "1" rating, although your car may shake at points.